pavelrn/NetManage/README.md

 ```
 ### Logging

 Ansible logging to file is enabled by default.
-You will be able to see latest playbook run in ./logging/latest.log file.
-The ./logging directory also has all previous playbook runs named after timestamp when the playbook was run.
+You will be able to see latest playbook run in `./logging/latest.log` file.
+The `./logging` directory also has all previous playbook runs named after timestamp when the playbook was run.

 Please note: running 2 or more playbooks at the same time very likely will lead to corrupted log file.

 ### Unit testing

-You can run unit tests of a templating procedure
+You can run unit tests of a templating procedure:

 ```
 ansible-playbook -i tests/dummy_inventory run-tests.yml
 ```

-The playbook will take sample inputs (inventory group_vars files) from tests/group_vars/* and calls templating procedure.
-Each sample input has an expected result ('ok', or 'fail:<fail scope>').
-As the result of the test you will see if sample outputs met expectations.
+The `run-tests.yml` playbook will take sample inputs (inventory group_vars files) from `tests/group_vars/*` and call templating procedure.
+Each sample input has an expected templating result ('ok', or 'fail:<fail scope>').
+As the result of the test you will see if sample outputs meet expectations.

 If tests went successfully: